 I have been there and it’s no fun feeling like a failure all the time.
 You will reach a point in your homeschool journey where you will mold your own homeschool environment to best suit your family.

-Now that I have 6 plus years of homeschooling under my belt I only use social platforms if it encourages my already foundation at home.
+Now that I have several years of homeschooling under my belt I only use social platforms if it encourages my already foundation at home.

 There’s a difference.

 - 3 Starter Books for First-Year Homeschooling Moms